Academic Regulations: College of Education

 Transfer of College within the University

-A student in another college of Wayne State University who wishes to transfer to the College of Education makes application directly to the Division of Academic Services (Room 489, Education Building).
-Students must be in good academic standing in order to be eligible for this transfer
+A student in good standing from another college of Wayne State University who wishes to transfer to the College of Education submits an online application directly to the Division of Academic Services.

 Readmission Following an Interruption in Residence